 Thailand Prenuptial Agreement

 A prenuptial agreement, or “prenup”, is a contract a couple makes with each other before they get married.
 It is also known as an ante-nuptial agreement or a premarital agreement.
-The purpose of a prenuptial agreement is to set out in writing which property is owned by which spouse, and decide in advance how property will be divided if the marriage ends in divorce.
+The purpose of a prenuptial agreement is to set out in writing which property is owned by which spouse and decide in advance how the properties will be divided if the marriage ends in divorce.
 Although everyone who gets married wants it to last, the unfortunate truth is that many marriages do not.
 A couple who successfully negotiates a prenuptial agreement before their marriage will save thousands of dollars in legal fees if the marriage fails.

 When couples list what they own in writing and state who owns what, they can avoid future disagreements about assets.
 Prenuptial agreements can give both spouses peace of mind.
 A relatively wealthy individual can make sure their spouse-to-be is not marrying them for the money, while someone who does not feel financially independent will have the security of knowing exactly how they will be provided for if the marriage turns sour.

 Prenuptial agreements can also protect one spouse from the other’s debts.
-Under Thai law, a prenuptial agreement can protect one partner’s assets from the other partners debts.
+Under Thai law, a prenuptial agreement can protect one partner’s assets from the other partner’s debts.
 That way, if your spouse runs up credit card debt, debt collectors will be unable to seize your property to pay it off.

 Prenuptial agreements made in Thailand will survive the death of a spouse.
-If you have property that you want to pass on to your heirs, a prenuptial agreement will make sure this property goes into your estate and is not automatically passed on to your spouse.
+If you have a property that you want to pass on to your heirs, a prenuptial agreement will make sure this property goes into your estate and is not automatically passed on to your spouse.

-Thai Requirements for a Valid Prenuptial Agreement
+Requirements for a Valid Thai Prenuptial Agreement

 Thai law lists strict requirements for a valid prenuptial agreement.